Documentation Index

 Message formats

-MQTT is a generic message transport protocol agnostic to the message payloads, which can be on any format.
+MQTT is a generic message transport protocol agnostic to the message payloads, which can be in any format.
 The Cognite MQTT extractor supports several pre-defined message formats.
 If you want to define your own custom mapping of MQTT messages, see custom data formats for hosted extractors.
 Custom formats used with MQTT jobs will receive aninput argument containing the message as JSON, and a context argument containing the topic, for example:

 + denotes a single-level wildcard and matches any text between two slashes.
 For example, if you have several topics like these: